Michael Stuart (singer)

-Michael Stuart (born January 13, 1975) is an American salsa singer, songwriter and actor.
+Michael Stuart (born January 13, 1975) is an Puerto-Rican salsa singer, songwriter and actor.

 Early years

 Stuart was born in New York City, to Puerto Rican parents who settled in the 1960s after moving from Puerto Rico.
 Stuart received his primary and secondary education in Arecibo Puerto Rico.
 He was musically influenced by his uncle Israel Stuart.
 Stuart grew up listening to hip hop and rock music.
 He grew to love many kinds of music, especially Latin music.
 Stuart would accompany his uncle to many rehearsals where he would sing and play the maracas or congas.
 He taught himself to play the trumpet and most of the times he would sing to the tones of Héctor Lavoe and El Gran Combo.
 It was Domingo Quiñones who had influenced Stuart's style of singing.